miziomon/awesome-wordpress/README.md

 * [Multiple Post Thumbnails](https://wordpress.org/plugins/multiple-post-thumbnails/) - Adds multiple post thumbnails to a post type.
 If you've ever wanted more than one Featured Image on a post, this plugin is for you.
 * [Media from FTP](https://it.wordpress.org/plugins/media-from-ftp/) - Register to media library from files that have been uploaded by FTP.
 * [WP Tiles](https://it.wordpress.org/plugins/wp-tiles/) - Add beautiful, fully customizable post tiles or tiled galleries anywhere on your WordPress site easily with WP Tiles.
+* [Wanna Isotope](https://it.wordpress.org/plugins/wanna-isotope/) - A plugin to easily build Isotope/Masonry layouts with any content (posts, pages or custom post types).
+Responsive grids, filterable content.
+* [Polaroid Gallery](https://it.wordpress.org/plugins/polaroid-gallery/) - Polaroid Gallery is a CSS3 & jQuery Image Gallery plugin for WordPress Media Library.
+It is used to overlay images as polaroid pictures on the current page or post and uses WordPress Media Library.
+Using Polaroid Gallery you add unique view for your blog posts.
+Polaroid Gallery adds feeling of old good times.

 #### Performance